EdwardLea/dev-challenge/solution.md

 Basic automated testing was carried out for the index and create api routes.

+A basic graphQL server has been added to the Express server.
+This allows queries to be made to obtain product information.
+NB: This section of code has been commented out as not all routes have been set up to support frontend functionality.

 # If I had more time...

 ## Future features

 1. Initial testing for the index and create api routes has been carried out.
 Testing should be extended to include the other routes; update and delete.

 2. GraphQL is an API query language that has recently become very popular with modern applications.
-Although it's a new technology to me, I would have liked to implement this to improve my understanding of GraphQL.
+Although it's a new technology to me, I would have liked to implement this fully in the frontend and backend to improve my understanding of GraphQL.
 Given more time I would have replaced the RESTful routes with a GraphQL API.

 3. Although a very simple application, the management of state within the React app became more difficult as components become more nested.
 To improve state management I would like to implement Redux as a state management tool.